asherber/StaTypPocoQueries.PetaPoco/README.md

 # StaTypPocoQueries.PetaPoco [![NuGet](https://img.shields.io/nuget/v/StaTypPocoQueries.PetaPoco.svg)](https://nuget.org/packages/StaTypPocoQueries.PetaPoco)

-[PetaPoco](https://github.com/CollaboratingPlatypus/PetaPoco) bindings for [StaTypPocoQueries](https://github.com/d-p-y/statically-typed-poco-queries), allowing you to use some simple, strongly typed LINQ expressions in your queries.
+[PetaPoco](https://github.com/CollaboratingPlatypus/PetaPoco) bindings for [StaTypPocoQueries](https://github.com/d-p-y/statically-typed-poco-queries), allowing you to use some simple, strongly typed, Intellisensed LINQ expressions in your queries.

 `Database` extension methods are provided for `Query()`, `Fetch()`, `Page()`, `SkipTake()`, `Single()`, `SingleOrDefault()`, `First()`, `FirstOrDefault()`, and `Delete()`, essentially letting you use an expression in place of a hand-written `WHERE` clause.
 Column names are escaped using the `DatabaseProvider` for the `Database`.

-Because StaTypPocoQueries includes support for F# quotations, bringing FSharp.Core along for the ride, this library supports those as well.
+Because StaTypPocoQueries.Core includes support for F# quotations, bringing FSharp.Core along for the ride, this library supports those as well.

+Note that the NuGet package include its own copy of StaTypPocoQueries.Core, rather than referencing that library's NuGet package.
+This is so that the package can target .NET 4.5 as well as .NET Standard 2.0 (the published NuGet for StaTypPocoQueries.Core is .NET Standard only).
+The private version also uppercases reserved words in the generated SQL that are lowercased in the published version.

 ## Usage

-These examples assume that `Database.EnableAutoSelect == true`, so that the `SELECT` (or `DELETE`) portion of the SQL command is generated for you.
+These examples assume that `Database.EnableAutoSelect == true`, so that the `SELECT` (or `DELETE`) portion of the SQL command is generated for you based on your POCO class.
+For this reason, the library cannot be used with `dynamic`.

 ```csharp
 public class MyClass